Find Affordable College Courses

 New York, NY

 A rank of #4 on this year’s list means New York University is a great place for journalism students working on their master’s degree.
-Located in the city of New York, NYU is a private not-for-profit school with a very large student population.
+Located in the large city of New York, NYU is a private not-for-profit college with a fairly large student population.

 About 57% of the students majoring in journalism at the school are women while 43% are male.